Legge’s knowledge of Mallorca dates from 1952. She presents a

 time she worked as an assistant to Robert Graves and he later loaned her a

-house on the northern coast of Majorca for her honeymoon.
+villa on the northern coast of Mallorca for her honeymoon.
 Some of his

 letters to her are reproduced in the book and they provide a unique insight

 into the caring and considerate aspects of the complex character of the

 descriptions of visits to many fairs and fiestas which continue to take

 place as they have done for hundreds of years.
 Many have religious origins

 but others commemorate historic occasions and a few just provide an

 opportunity for the inhabitants of a town to enjoy themselves.
 Every visitor

 will wish to see at least one of these events which are not widely

 publicised because they are a genuine part of the culture of the island and